Ashton Kaidi, MD, FACS

 The word “plastic” derives from the Greek plastikos, and means literally “to change or mold.”
 I carry this into my daily life, and hope to change the lives of others for the better, be it through my work as a physician, through my photos of the galaxy’s most distant objects, or simply through spending time with my wonderful family.

-I met the Leakeys in 2009 and felt an immediate connection.
+I met with the company in 2009 and felt an immediate connection.
 They are very compassionate people and have done some great things to improve the lives of people in Kenya.
 After hearing stories of the potential healing effects of Marula Oil, I undertook a clinical study to evaluate its use in treating traumatized skin.
-The results were impressive to say the least, and it became apparent to me that Marula Oil was deserving of better recognition.
-For this reason, I collaborated with the Leakeys to make Marula Oil more widely available.
+The results were impressive to say the least, and it became apparent to me that Marula skin care oil was deserving of better recognition.
+For this reason, I collaborated with them to make Marula Oil more widely available.